Yurik72/ESPHap/README.md

 Build instruction the same as for sketches avove.

-# How to build your own sketch
+# Library API and how to build your own sketch

 1. Prepare include section
 ```c